 In October 2017, Dorad executed an agreement with Energean regarding the acquisition of natural gas, in a cumulative volume of approximately 6 BCM over a period of 14 years, from the Karish and Tanin reserves held by them and whose completion was initially expected to be by the second half of 2021.
 Based on the agreement, Dorad will purchase about half of the gas required to operate the Dorad Power Plant and the rest of the demand will continue to be supplied by Tamar.
-According to the agreement with Energean, if Dorad does not actually consume the minimum quantity it has undertaken, it will be forced to consume this quantity.
-In November 2018, all the suspending conditions included in the agreement with Energean were fulfilled.
-During 2020-2022, Energean updated the forecast date for the initial gas flow several times due to the impact of the Covid-19 crisis on the Energean production facilities.
-Due to these delays, Dorad continued to purchase gas from Tamar at a higher price than the price set in the agreement with Energean.
+According to the agreement with Energean, if Dorad does not actually consume the minimum quantity it has undertaken, it will be required to pay for that quantity, in addition to the minimum gas quantity Dorad is obligated to consume each year.
+However, Dorad will be allowed to consume the unused quantity over the following three years.
+Due to these delays in the commencement of operations of Energean's production facilities, Dorad continued to purchase gas from Tamar at a higher price than the price set in the agreement with Energean during 2020-2022.
 In February 2022, Dorad approached Energean demanding that it meet the timeline set forth in the agreement and compensate Dorad for the delays.
 Energean began to flow gas to Dorad at the beginning of November 2022.